chinchalinchin/cumbercloud-web/app/src/assets/articles/angular/00_angular-aws.md

   </div>
 </div>

-With those figures in mind, the justification for pursuing this route should be self-eidence.
-In the sections that follow, we show how to setup a **S3**-**CloudFront** distribution you can use to host an **Angular** single page application.
+With those figures in mind, the justification for pursuing this route should be self-evident.
+In the sections that follow, we show how to setup a **S3**-**CloudFront** distribution you can use to host an **Angular** single page application for dirt-cheap.

 ## <span id="setup-prerequisites" onclick="document.getElementById('toc').scrollIntoView()" class="pointer">Setup Prerequisites</span>

-There are several things you will need to set up pmanually in your **AWS** account before we proceed.
-These items are covered briefly in the sections below, with links to the relevant documentation provided for further investigation.
+There are several things you will need to set up manually in your **AWS** account before we proceed.
+These items are covered briefly in the sections below, with links provided to the relevant documentation for further investigation.

 ### <span id="domain-hosted-zone" onclick="document.getElementById('toc').scrollIntoView()" class="pointer">Domain & Hosted Zone</span>